sandwichfarm/nostrawl/README.md

 _What tests?_

 ## Docs
-I'll write docs once there are tests and both adapters are implemented.
+I'll write docs once there are tests, both adapters are implemented and there is demand.

 ## Queue Adapters
 - `BullMQAdapter`: Persistent queue